rakurame96/rakurame96.github.io/_posts/2024-10-02-jekyll-site-setup.md

 ## 1. Installation Steps
 We write all posts in markdown language `(.md)` and keep them in the `_posts` folder.

-Lock the platform to Linux as GitHub runs on Linux
+Lock the platform to Linux as GitHub runs on Linux (plain text)

     bundle lock --add-platform x86_64-linux